The OVS lab overall goal is to study the impact of sweets during various period of development and diseases.

 Nutrient-dependent O-GlcNAc cycling in development and disease

 O-GlcNAcylation is one of the key components of diet-responsive signaling.
-This unique glucose rheostat is a ubiquitous and dynamic glycosylation of intracellular proteins with approximately 1000 modified proteins described to date.
+This unique glucose rheostat is a ubiquitous and dynamic glycosylation of intracellular proteins with approximately 7,000 human proteins modified to date.
 Two key enzymes drive O-GlcNAc cycling: The O-GlcNAc transferase (OGT) adds the modification and the O-GlcNAcase (OGA) removes it.
 Although many studies have focused on the decrease or complete absence of O-GlcNAc cycling by modulating the expression or activity of OGT, only a few studies have targeted hyper-O-GlcNAcylation by disturbing OGA.
 Because this post-translational modification is directly dependent on glucose input, depleting OGA creates an artificial and constant hyperglycemia-induced O-GlcNAcylation state.
 Using Oga and Ogt knockout (KO) cellular and mouse models, we can decipher the impact of high carbohydrate diet on embryonic development.

 Non-Nutritive Sweeteners in pregnancy and lactation